yagpdb-cc/yagpdb-cc/leveling/README.md

 # XP System
 These commands are **not** standalone.
 Add all the commands if you wish to use it.
 No configuration is needed, settings are done via commands.

-As usual, there is a leading comment showing the trigger and description of the CC.
+As usual, there is a README.md file in each folder showing the trigger and description of the CC, as well as other useful information

 ## Functionality
 * Role rewards (one per level, up to 200 from level 1 to 200)